hashicorp/packer/website/source/docs/builders/vmware.html.markdown

   where "BUILDNAME" is the name of the build.

 * `vmdk_name` (string) - The filename of the virtual disk that'll be created, without the extension.
-This is a This defaults to "packer".
+This defaults to "packer".

 * `vmx_data` (object, string keys and string values) - Arbitrary key/values
   to enter into the virtual machine VMX file.
 This is for advanced users